tlestang/HPCBC-code-review-12102022/slides/slides.md

 ::: notes

 The elephant in the room: nobody does code review.
-Some may do it as part of collaborating on a distributed project
+Some may do it as part of collaborating on a distributed project.

+Generally within a research group or a lab/department, for the reasons above this is not happening.

 :::